 ALTER the execution:

 I do not prefer to use GOTO (except while doing error checking sometime).
 Use GOTO statement sparingly.
 Excessive use of the GOTO statement adds difficult to understand the logic of the T-SQL batch.
-I have almost always implemented the logic which involves GOTO with other control-of-flow statement.
+I almost always implemented the logic which involves GOTO with other control-of-flow statement.
 GOTO is best used for breaking out of deeply nested control-of-flow statements.

 The label that is the target of a GOTO identifies only the target of the jump.
 The label does nothing to isolate the statements following it from the statements immediately before it.
 Any user executing the statements immediately before the label skips the label and executes the statements after the label.
 This happens unless the statement immediately preceding the label is itself a control-of-flow statement, such as a RETURN.
+(MSDN Reference)

 The following is an examples of a GOTO from BOL: